divyapundhir21/simplecodes/README.md

 # simplecodes
-It contains the basic codes.
+It contains the basic codes in CPP language.